bata26/MyVacation/README.md

 ## appunti claudio
-As presented, into the accomodations and activities collections we decided to embed the reviews.
+As presented, into the accommodations and activities collections we decided to embed the reviews.
 We have chosen to do this because we allow the user of the application to view each advertisement with its detailed specifications and the reviews written for it.
 MongoDB keeps frequently accessed data in RAM.